Skip to Content

 Kingston is a lovely little town at the Southern tip of Lake Wakatipu.
 You must drive the famously winding and narrow Devils Staircase section of the road to get to Kingston, and there are plenty of photo opportunities along this road – just make sure to pull off safely.

 In Kingston, there’s a small café serving excellent coffee and several lovely walking tracks.
-I love Te Kere Haka Track – an easy 1.5-hour track.
+I love the Te Kere Haka Track – an easy 1.5-hour track.
 Another popular but steep walking track here is Shirt Tail Track, which’s known for its spectacular view of Lake Wakatipu and Kingston township.

 Stay the Night in Kingston

 If you’ve done a bit of hiking already today, then it might be getting late and time to find somewhere to spend the night in Kingston.
 There are limited accommodation options in Kingston, but you really can’t go wrong with the Kingston Top 10 Holiday Park.
-Here, you’ll find cute cottages for an affordable rate with nice communal areas to use too.
-Otherwise, you can browse all your other options and book easily online.

 You can also freedom camp at the Kingston Lake Camp (pictured above.)
 It’s one of the best freedom camping spots in New Zealand but just remember, you need a self-contained certified vehicle to camp here.